A Mixture of the Charming

 and rightly so, for like human temperament, it is always a mixture of the charming and the disagreeable.
 A musical temperament

-obvious dodge is to put the same amount of dissonance into the same intervals in all keys.
-In modern times, since around 1800,
+One obvious dodge is to put the same amount of dissonance into the same intervals in all keys.
+In modern times, since around

-most music has been construed according to just such a system, known as equal temperament, in which the degree of consonance
+1840, most fixed-pitch instruments have been tuned to just such a system, known as equal temperament, in which the degree

 However, musical expression is not so conveniently uniform.

 We have different expectations of different intervals, and for the same intervals in different contexts.
 Generally speaking,